Skip to main content

 There is always a risk of poor outcomes if consolidation is not governed and monitored effectively.

-The aim is to reduce reliance on one-off reporting and fragile manual work and making data-driven processes more systematic.
+The aim is to reduce reliance on one-off reporting and fragile manual work, and to make data-driven processes more systematic.

 Honesty Up Front Improves Consolidation Outcomes

-He stresses the importance of both sides being honest about what will change.
+Both sides need to be honest about what will change.
 Matching operating models and expectations is how consolidations can avoid unnecessary integration challenges.

 For sellers, that means understanding the buyer's platform and process requirements early.